directus/directus/docs/configuration/flows/operations.md

 This operation deletes Item(s) from a Collection by ID or query.

 - **Permissions** — Set the scope of permissions used for this Operation.
-- **Collection** — Use the dropdown menu to select the Collection from which you'd like to delete Items.
+- **Collection** — Use the dropdown menu to select the Collection you'd like to delete Items from.
 - **IDs** — Set Item IDs and press enter to confirm.
 Click the ID to remove.
 - **Query** — Select Items to delete with a query.
 To learn more, see [Filter Rules](/configuration/filter-rules).